Bloodborne: Weapons and combat style

+Experience and currency

 Similarly to the Dark Souls games, slaying enemies grants the player "Blood Echoes," which double as the player's experience points and currency.
-Should the player die, their Blood Echoes will be lost at the location of their death.
+Should the player die, their Blood Echoes will be dropped at the location of their death.
 If they can reach that point again, they can regain them.
-However, should the player die before retrieving their lost Blood Echoes, they will be lost forever.
+However, should the player die before retrieving their dropped Blood Echoes, they will be lost forever.
 Sometimes, the player's Blood Echoes may be captured by an enemy, typically identified by glowing blue eyes; defeating this enemy will return the lost Blood Echoes.

-If an enemy does not hold the Blood Echoes, they will be on the ground near the location of the player's death.
-Insight is a secondary form of currency; it can be spent to purchase items, and depending on the player's Insight level, the world will change in many different ways.
+Insight is a secondary form of currency; it can be spent to purchase items, summon help for bosses, and depending on the player's Insight level, the world will change in many different ways.
 When the player reaches a specific Insight level, some NPCs or enemies might no longer be present, the sky and moon may change colour, the player may start hearing different sounds (such as a crying baby and mysterious whispering), or enemies' attack patterns may change.
 The world also changes as the player progresses through the main story.
 Insight can be gained by finding and defeating bosses, using items that grant Insight, helping another player via co-op defeat a boss, and successfully defeating another player in competitive multiplayer.